-Watch my YouTube video for step-by-step instructions and watch me put together this amazing dinner!
+Watch my YouTube video for step-by-step instructions and watch me put together this amazing steak and potatoes dinner recipe!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 This post may contain affiliate links.